springernature/vpat/nature-content-discovery.md

 <ul>
 <li>501 (Web)(Software)</li>
 </ul></td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>
 The pages of this product use standard HTML and WAI-ARIA attributes to describe the identity, operation, and state of user interface elements to Assistive Technologies.
+<br><br>
 The "manage cookies" privacy centre (third party content) uses an inappropriate aria label of "true" in place of its main heading, and both links and images exist with no accessible name.
 Additionally, when a screenreader user activates a link on the left hand menu of the Privacy Preference Centre, they are not made aware that the content on the right has updated.
 We have reported these problems to the vendor.
 </td>
 </tr>